• Skip to primary navigation

 • 1 container of chocolate fudge frosting

-• 2 tablespoon of spiced bourbon whiskey
+• 2 tbsp of spiced bourbon whiskey

 • 2 bags of Ghirardelli white chocolate melting chips